timotejroiko/astrobot-docs/README.md

 This option creates an image showing a preview and a description of every glyph and symbol that Astrobot uses including planets, asteroids and more:

-* `.about glyphs` - display all glyphs
+* `.about glyphs` - display all planetary symbols and glyphs that Astrobot uses

 #### About Aspects

-This option creates an image showing a preview and the degrees of distance of every aspect supported by Astrobot:
+This option creates an image showing a preview and the distance degrees of every aspect supported by Astrobot:

-* `.about aspects` - display all aspects
+* `.about aspects` - display all aspects that Astrobot uses

 #### About orbs

-This option displays a list of available orb sets, as well as orb details about a specific set:
+This option displays a list of available orb sets, as well as details about a specific orbs set:

 * `.about orbs` - display a list of available orb sets
 * `.about orbs astro.com` - describe the orb values of the `astro.com` orbs set

 #### About Houses

-This option displays a list of available house systems:
+This option displays a list of available house systems in Astrobot:

 * `.about houses` - display a list of available house systems

-Or check the list of house systems in the [Houses](#houses) section.
+Alternatively you can check the list of house systems in the [Houses](#houses) section.

 #### About Zodiacs

-This option displays a list of available zodiacs and ayanamsas:
+This option displays a list of available zodiacs and ayanamsas in Astrobot:

 * `.about zodiacs` - display a list of available zodiacs

-Or check the list of zodiacs and ayanamsas in the [Zodiacs](#zodiacs) section.
+Alternatively you can check the list of zodiacs and ayanamsas in the [Zodiacs](#zodiacs) section.

 ### About Planets